 Solar Performance and Cost Benefit

-If the cost of conventional energy such as fossil fuels goes up in the future,
+If the cost of conventional energy such as fossil fuels goes up in the future, the value of the solar investment goes up too.

 DOES SOLAR REALLY WORK WHERE I LIVE?